bethany-j-allen/Total-Evidence-Tutorial/README.md

 It is commonplace within the phylogenetics literature to only present the MCC topology for which node support is at or above 50%.
 Nodes with support beneath this value are deemed too poorly supported to be reasonably interpreted, and so instead are generally collapsed into polytomies.

+It is also worth remembering that while we have investigated the convergence of our parameters in Tracer, we have not verified the convergence of our tree topology, which can take much longer to converge.
+The R package [RWTY](https://cran.r-project.org/web/packages/rwty/index.html) contains a variety of tools for assessing the convergence of tree topologies.
+This is a particularly relevant step if obtaining the tree topology is the main goal of the phylogenetic analysis.

-# Advanced topic: specifying the number of states
+# Advanced topic: Specifying the number of states

-As mentioned in the **Site model** section of the tutorial, BEAUti can automatically estimate the number of states from the alignment.
-Note that this is based on the number of different states present in the alignment and not on numerical values: for instance, if a character has states 0, 1 and 3, this character will be counted as having **3** states, not 4.
+As mentioned in the **Site model** section of the tutorial, BEAUti can automatically estimate the number of possible states a character has from the alignment.
+Note that this is based on the number of different states present in the alignment and not on numerical values: for instance, if a character has states 0, 1, and 3, this character will be counted as having **3** states, not 4.

-However, it is also possible to provide the number of possible states for each character in the alignment file by writing a **CHARSTATELABELS** block.
+However, it is also possible to provide the number of possible states for each character in the alignment `nexus` by writing a **CHARSTATELABELS** block.
 This block needs to contain a description for each character (one character per line), and is of the form
 ```
 X LABEL / STATES,
 ```
 where X is the index of the character, LABEL is the character description, and STATES is a list of all possible states, separated by spaces.
 The number of states for each character is then calculated by BEAUti based on the provided STATES list.

-As mentioned earlier, by default BEAUti does not allow invariant characters in morphological character matrices, because there is no way for the software to automatically calculate how many states an invariant character is supposed to have, and so it cannot specify a transition matrix for these characters.
-However, invariant characters can be included into the alignment if the number of possible states for these characters is specified.
+As mentioned earlier, by default BEAUti does not allow invariant characters in morphological character matrices, because there is no way for the software to automatically calculate how many states an invariant character is supposed to have, and so it cannot generate a transition matrix for these characters.
+However, invariant characters can be included in the alignment if the number of possible states for these characters is specified.

-An example Nexus file with character descriptions (including some invariant characters) is provided in `Penguins_charstatelabels.nex`.
+An example `nexus` file with character descriptions (including some invariant characters) is provided in `Penguins_charstatelabels.nex`.

-# Advanced topic: ordered characters
+# Advanced topic: Ordered characters

-As mentioned in the **Site model** section of the tutorial, the Mk Lewis model assumes that transitions between all character states are equally likely for a given character.
+As mentioned in the **Site model** section of the tutorial, the **Mk Lewis** model assumes that transitions between all character states are equally likely for a given character.
 However, some characters are **ordered**, meaning that a lineage cannot directly transition from state **0** to state **2**, but needs to go through state **1** first.
 This can happen when a character is discretized from a continuous trait, for instance body size: in this situation it is very unlikely that a lineage can go from the "small" category to the "large" category without going first through the "medium" category.

 So can we account for ordered characters in our analysis?
-This cannot be done through BEAUti, but will require manually editing the XML file.
-Note that manually edited XML files can generally not be loaded again into BEAUti.
+This cannot be done through BEAUti, but it is possible via manual editing of the XML file.
+Note that manually edited XML files generally cannot be loaded into BEAUti again.
 When specifying such an analysis, it is thus a good idea to specify as much of the analysis as possible in BEAUti, and leave the manual changes for last.

 The first step is to specify which characters should be considered as ordered.
 If all characters with the same number of states (for instance all ternary characters) are ordered, then we can use the default partition created by BEAUti, otherwise we will need to specify our own partition which contains only the ordered characters.